maxcheever/lookmeintheeyes1/README.md

 # _Look Me in the Eyes I_
-~ artistic reasoning needed here ~
+~ artistic reasoning and how it evolved needed here ~
 <br><br><br>
 ## Technical Approach
 _Look Me in the Eyes I_ is an image processor that rearranges or "remixes" the pixels of an source image to resemble a target image as closely as possible.
 I chose to accomplish this through the use of [openFrameworks](https://openframeworks.cc), an open source C++ toolkit for creative coding.